Workplace Pensions for Church Employers

 Is salary sacrifice allowed?

 Most pension schemes allow this, but there are points you should consider first.
-This link will guide you through these points:
+Discuss this with you pension provider for more information.

 What if I only employ ‘non-eligible’?